quangbhdang/RMLET/README.md

 Adjust the timeline as needed for longer or more complex projects.
 This workflow ensures clear collaboration, reproducibility, and easy tracking of experiments and results.

+## TIPS

 **Tip 1:** Test the environment early with sample data/code to ensure all team members can run the project.
-This make a wold different when dealing with massive dataset or audio, visual datasets.
+This make a different when dealing with massive dataset or audio, visual datasets.
+A small sample of 100 is plenty for most tasks.

 **Tip 2:** It a good idea to create a [Makefile](https://makefiletutorial.com/) that combine all script into a single command in CLI for simpler and consistent process when working with more complex project or multiple tools.

+> NOTE: Makefile help to reduce the chance for someone to mistakenly run a old pipeline or wrong config of mini services on their system.
+Instead of typing something like `mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./artifacts --host 0.0.0.0 --app-name basic-auth`, you can just type `make mlflow-auth-start`.

 **Tip 3:** For long running session a push notification tool is extremly helpful to allow for your to check on your code running status without having to physically be on your notebook or script.
 [Ntfy](https://docs.ntfy.sh/), have a self-host version, or [Pushover](https://pushover.net/), os license one-time payment, are two option I highly recommend.

-**Tip 4:** You can turn your home pc into a Colab like server using [Tailscale](https://tailscale.com/) plus a remote desktop program like [Rustdesk](https://rustdesk.com/).
+**Tip 4:** You can turn your desktop into a Colab like server using [Tailscale](https://tailscale.com/) plus a remote desktop program like [Rustdesk](https://rustdesk.com/).
 Tailscale streamline you VPN setting allow you to easily securly serve our MLFlow, or Jupyter Lab without exposing our network in a unsecure manner.
 Rustdesk help you run these service remotely without worry about SSH session timeout.

+> WARNING: Home server also mean you will be responsible for your own up time.
+Thus, alway run your script defensively (constant saving, checkpoints etc) like when you running on Colab.
+You can reduce the down time by adding UPS for your network and computing devices but this will add a upfront cost.
+Cheap alternative is using a laptop since it have it own battery pack and GPU but this mean exchanging for lower computing power (Laptop GPU is weaker than it desktop version).
+Proceed with these issues in mind.

 **Tip 5:** Use Tailscale serve (Funnel) option to open up your MLflow server for remote tracking.
-You should secure MLflow server using basic authentication, beta support as current speaking, or custom authentication prior to do this.
-But in exchange you can now switch between different machine or VM instance with more powerful GPU while still having the run output store directly on your system.
-WARNING: do ensure you have data backup solution on your machine as you don't have the benefit of cloud or enterprise level backup on local machine.
+You should away secure MLflow server using basic authentication, beta support as current speaking, or custom authentication prior exposing your service to the internet.
+But in exchange you can now switch between different machine or VM instance with more powerful GPU while still having the run output store directly on your local system.

+> WARNING: Do ensure you have data backup solution on your machine as you don't have the benefit of cloud or enterprise level backup on local machine for your experiment results.
+Cheap way to overcome this is using some form or cloud sync on your device like OneDrive or Icloud to backup you computer to the cloud.
+Alternatively you can set up RAID on your system if you have multiple SSD or HDD.